Burger King’s Competitive Strategies & Growth Strategies

-Burger King’s success as one of the biggest fast-food restaurant chains in the world is linked to its effectiveness in applying its generic strategy for competitive advantage.
-Burger King’s intensive growth strategies are also major contributors to the firm’s global growth.
-In this regard, the proper combination and implementation of generic competitive strategies and intensive growth strategies can lead to significant competitive advantage and growth in global business, despite the competitive issues noted in the Five Forces analysis of Burger King.
-The company’s generic strategy supports its competitive advantages based on cost, pricing, and food and beverage characteristics.
+Burger King’s success as one of the world’s biggest fast-food restaurant chains is linked to effectiveness in applying generic strategies for competitive advantage.
+Burger King’s intensive growth strategies are also major contributors to business growth.
+The proper combination and implementation of these generic competitive strategies and intensive growth strategies lead to significant competitive advantages and growth in global business, despite the industry issues noted in the Five Forces analysis of Burger King.
+The company’s generic strategy supports competitive advantages based on cost, pricing, and food and beverage characteristics.
 On the other hand, an increasing market share is the main thrust of Burger King’s intensive growth strategies.

 Burger King’s Generic Competitive Strategies (Porter’s Model)